sara-nl/clouddocs/Windows.markdown

   * on the _Image location:_ group, choose radio button _Provide a path_; then, underneath, type the following URL in the _Path_ field: https://raw.githubusercontent.com/OpenNebula/addon-context-windows/master/startup.vbs
 1. **On the UI:** Click the green button _Create_ on the form, to submit it.
 A new `file` will show on the _Files_ list, and it will keep in status _LOCKED_ while data is being downloaded from the URL you wrote.
 When it is created it will come to status _READY_.

+If we leave it here, then you VM will be configured only once ever.
+If you want the VM to be reconfigured every time it boots, then you need to delete a _flag_ file that prevents contextualisation from happening ever again.
+We have added a script that will delete this file for you every time Windows shuts down or reboots.
+Here is how you add it:

+1. **On the UI:** On the _Files & Kernels_ tab (under _Virtual Resources_), click on the green _[+]_ button (on the top-left corner of the screen) to start creating a new `file`.
+A form will pop up.
+1. **On the UI:** On the form that popped up:
+  * type in a meaningful _Name_ (e.g.: **shutdown.vbs**, we will use this name later)
+  * type in a meaningful _Description_ (optional)
+  * choose _Type_ _CONTEXT_
+  * leave _Datastore_ with _105: local_files_ssd_
+  * on the _Image location:_ group, choose radio button _Provide a path_; then, underneath, type the following URL in the _Path_ field: https://raw.githubusercontent.com/sara-nl/clouddocs/gh-pages/assets/shutdown.vbs
+1. **On the UI:** Click the green button _Create_ on the form, to submit it.
+A new `file` will show on the _Files_ list, and it will keep in status _LOCKED_ while data is being downloaded from the URL you wrote.
+When it is created it will come to status _READY_.

 ### Create a template

 Now that we have all components ready in the UI, we are ready to bring them together.
 On the HPC Cloud, we do that on a `template`.